 - 1. Either write yourself, or locate a piece of writing that represents a "2" on the rubric you are hoping to help the students understand.
 (On a four point scale this is a paper that is just below proficient.)
 Project this piece of writing on the screen or chart paper so that all of the students can see it. - 2.
 Provide each student with a copy of the rubric you will be illustrating with the anchor papers you will be writing together. - 3.
 Read the "2" to the students aloud and ask them to find evidence from the rubric for why it's a "2".
-For example, students may say, "I think it's a "2" because it uses a lot of everyday words instead of more interesting word choices."

-PLEASE NOTE: you will need to have taught the students about each of the elements on the rubric before attempting this lesson.

-- 5. Next, take the "3" paper and re-write it collaboratively with student input to make it a "4".
+For example, students may say, "I think it's a "2" because it uses a lot of everyday words instead of more interesting word choices." - 4.
+Using a piece of chart paper take suggestions from the class and collaboratively rewrite the "2" paper to make it a "3" or proficient paper. - PLEASE NOTE: you will need to have taught the students about each of the elements on the rubric before attempting this lesson. - 5.
+Next, take the "3" paper and re-write it collaboratively with student input to make it a "4".
 There may be times during this process that you make suggestions yourself if the students are stuck for ideas about how to write an advanced paper.
 Early in the school year, you may even model and think aloud as you go to compose this yourself in front of the students. - 6.
 Finally, revisit the "2" paper and collaboratively re-write it to make it a "1".
 Display this paper as well. - 7.
 Use these exemplars as anchor papers for students to refer to as they learn to evaluate their own writing throughout the year.